roman-milk/roman-milk.github.io/hit.md

+===

- ****** Hit Ch.
-02 ****** byStoryTeller07© Josie wasn't too good at domestic chores or taking orders.
+Josie wasn't too good at domestic chores or taking orders.
 Her father had tried to teach her some discipline but as a teenager she had rebelled.
 So here she was a wanderer in search of something, not knowing what.
 She had been moving from place to place, living frugally, and slowly spending the inheritance.

  Somehow she had taken to Pete so moved in, with meagre possessions, but with a load of personal baggage.